digime/digime-sdk-nodejs/guides/onboard.md

 // Redirect the user to the url returned and this will kick start the onboarding process.
 ```

+More details on types that can be passed into getAuthorizeUrl please check [here](../../interfaces/Types.GetOnboardServiceUrlOptions.html).

 The `url` returned might look something like this:

 ```
 https://api.digi.me/apps/saas/onboard?code=<code>&callback=<callback>&service=<service-id>
 ```

+Use `session` for getting data after service onboard is done and also have in mind to keep/update `userAccessToken` returned since SDK will do automatic token refresh in case access token expired and refrash token is still valid.

 Redirect the user to this URL, and they will be asked to onboard the service and consent to share the requested data.